NPUEval: the First LLM Benchmark for NPU Kernel Code Generation#

 Failure Analysis#

-The LLMs that passed many functional correctness tests ended up writing very inefficient solutions as shown, e.g., GPT-4o below – these kernels do not utilize the NPU hardware to the fullest.
-Incorrect solutions will fail compilation often due to hallucinations as shown in (b) or misunderstanding of how to use vector APIs as shown in (c), where the model has successfully used the AIE APIs but was doing it in a loop one element at a time.
+Some LLMs that passed many functional correctness tests ended up writing very inefficient solutions as shown, e.g., Figure 6(a) – these kernels do not utilize the NPU hardware to the fullest.
+Incorrect solutions will fail compilation often due to hallucinations as shown in (b) or misunderstanding of how to use vector APIs as shown in (c), where the model has successfully used the AIE APIs but was still processing elements in a loop one by one, not fully vectorizing.

-(a) Looping one element at a time (GPT-4o)
+(a) Looping one element at a time (Qwen3-Coder)

-(c) Aware of vectors and how to chop up the data but processing in scalar loops (Claude 3.7 Sonnet)
+(c) Aware of vectors and how to chop up the data but still processing in scalar loops (DeepSeek R1)

-Figure 4: Examples of LLM errors in vectorized kernel generation: scalar loop with conditional (Claude 3.7 Sonnet), incomplete vectorization (GPT-4o), and hallucinated API usage (Llama-3.1 70b).
+Figure 6: Examples of LLM errors in vectorized kernel generation: scalar loop with conditional (Qwen3-Coder), hallucinated API usage (Gemini 2.5 Pro) and incomplete vectorization (DeepSeek R1).

 What’s Next#

-NPUs are still a new class of accelerator and its impressive how good some models already are at writing code for them.
-This is only the beginning and it will be exciting to see how new techniques like code generating agents will improve upon this benchmark.
+NPUs are still a new class of accelerator and it’s impressive how good some models already are at writing code for them.
+This is only the beginning, and it will be exciting to see how new techniques, such as code-generating agents, will improve upon this benchmark.

 The Python behavioral models can be re-used along with the infrastructure we have built here to generate datasets targeting any programming model.
 We plan to use the same methodology to extend this work to other accelerator families.